hjorthjort/hjorthjort.github.io/_posts/2016-04-01-an-idea-for-vim-snippets.markdown

 ![A formula rendered by the above LaTeX code]({{ site.url }}/assets/latex_rev_n.png)

 Which is alright, if it wasn't for the fact that I *have to write it a hundred damn times*.
+All in all, these kinds of very special wordings probably doubles the time I have to spend writing, perhaps triples it.
+Writing something down on paper takes a fraction of the time it takes to write it out in LaTeX when I want it too look just right.
 I will rarely wan't to write "rev" without formatting it in sans serif, at least in this document.
 So doing it by hand all the time seems to me like a violation of DRY.
 Why shouldn't writing obey DRY?

 I'm using Vim, so here are some things I could do about it: